A Beginner's Guide to Reality - Book Review

 When asked to write about a book that changed me, I really struggled to think of anything.
 Sure, there are lots of books I have enjoyed and read several times such as the Narnia books, or Lee Child's Jack Reacher books; and there are many books I have learnt a lot from, but I couldn't really say any of them had changed me.

-Then I remembered 'The Beginner's Guide to Reality' and how it had changed my view of the world around us and on this lens I would like to share it with you.
+Then I remembered 'The Beginner's Guide to Reality' and how it had changed my view of the world around us and in this article I would like to share it with you.

 Photo of The White Rabbit courtesy of wikimedia commons

 As the title suggests, this is a book all about reality.
 Baggott draws a lot from popular culture, referencing Lewis Carroll's 'Alice in Wonderland' and 'Through the Looking Glass' (hence the rabbit in the photo) and movies such as 'The Matrix' trilogy, 'Thirteenth Floor' and 'Memento'; using these as discussion points to help explain his ideas and get you thinking more deeply about reality.